 All reports of Code of Conduct breaches and complaints will be escalated to the relevant Line Manager who will decide whether the complaint requires further action and if so, will invoke our procedure for investigating and resolving complaints.

 ECPR will appoint a Duty Officer or First Point of Contact at every event or activity.
 This person is a trained member of staff on duty who will perform initial triage and handling of incidence(s), particularly complaints of discrimination, harrassment or assault.
-Nirusha Vigi, Duty Officer at the Joint Sessions of Workshops contactable by 07397541600.
+Contact information of the Duty Officer will be provided before the event.

 Making a complaint